pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Device_Witti_Notti.md

 its color and can set it up as an alarm: it will turn on slowly switch to a color you specify at a time you specify.

-There are three four for Triones devices: setup, alarm, color, and changing color.
+There are three or four for Triones devices: setup, alarm, color, and changing color.

 # Setup screen
 ![Setup screen](../ScreenShots/Light_Witti_Notti_Setup.png)